The directors and staff at de la Haye

 Akvaterm tanks are fully customiseable in terms of connections,

-coils, pressure rating and even size (the latter on Akva models
+coils, pressure rating, insulation and even size (the latter on Akva models

 Their function is to collect and store heat energy from any